vuw-research-computing/raapoi-docs/docs/examples.md

 model.evaluate(x_test, y_test)
 ```

-Copy your files to raapoi via sftp (or whatever you prefer)
+Copy your files to Rāpoi via sftp (or whatever you prefer)
 ```bash
 sftp <username>@raapoi.vuw.ac.nz
 cd <where you want to work>